Multimedia Journalism (MMJ)

 Department/School: Media & Strategic Comm

-MMJ 3313 Editing in a Multimedia Environment
+MMJ 3313 Multimedia Editing

 Description: Principles and practice in editing copy for print, broadcast and Web, selecting pictures and video, and writing headlines, cutlines, blurbs, teases and promos.
 Strong emphasis placed on language usage and ethical decision-making.
 Previously offered as JB 3313 and JB 2413.